 The Seki Sword Tradition Museum shows off the city’s 700 years of history of using traditional forging styles to create blades that border on art.
 Documents and videos are always on display for visitors to see, but the highlight is catching a glimpse of traditional Japanese sword forging in action.

-On certain dates you can see a live demonstration of traditional forging practices in which sword smiths in traditional white attire pound the raw steel with giant hammers; sending out flurries of sparks and heat.
-Notably every January 2nd is the Uchizome-shiki, a ceremony marking the first forging of the year.
+On specific dates, you can see a live demonstration of traditional forging practices in which sword smiths in traditional white attire pound the raw steel with giant hammers; sending out flurries of sparks and heat.
+Notably, every January 2nd is the Uchizome-shiki, a ceremony marking the first forging of the year.

 - 9-1 Minamikasuga-cho, Seki City, Gifu Prefecture (map)

-- 5-minute walk from the Nagaragawa Railway Hamono Kaikanmae Station
+- A 5-minute walk from the Nagaragawa Railway Hamono Kaikanmae Station